polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

         -   **AAD DC Administrators**

--   the account to configure SQL Server 2017 services on the first SQL Server VM.
+-   The account to configure SQL Server 2017 services on the first SQL Server VM.

     -   Name: **s03-db-0-sqlsvc**

--   the account to configure SQL Server 2017 services on the second SQL Server VM.
+-   The account to configure SQL Server 2017 services on the second SQL Server VM.

     -   Name: **s03-db-1-sqlsvc**